vidhishajaswani/CI-CD-Pipeline/README.md

 3.2.
 Inside the ```*.git``` directories, run the following command to initialize as a bare repository.
 <br>```$ git init --bare```

 3.3.
 At the host machine (which is able to SSH into the jenkins-srv without the need to specify identity file), clone the checkbox.io and iTrust applications from the online github repositories ([checkbox.io](https://github.com/ShivamChamoli/checkbox.io) and [iTrust](https://github.ncsu.edu/engr-csc326-staff/iTrust2-v4)).
+This includes creating a ssh-key pair, adding this public key in the ~/.ssh/authorized-keys of jenkins-srv and on github and keeping the private keys inside ~/.ssh of host machine.
+In case it gives permission denied error, also run ```ssh-agent -s``` and ``` ssh-add ~/.ssh/<private_key_name>``` on local host machine.

 3.4.
 Now navigate inside this repo and add the bare repositories created inside jenkins-srv as a remote repo called ```prod```.
 <br>```$ git remote add prod vagrant@<IP of jenkins-srv>:/~/<bare_repo>```